|

-Unless stated, cultivars are supplied on St Julien 'A' (semi vigorous) rootstock.
-Trees grown on St Julien 'A' are suitable for medium to large gardens, and orchards.
-Many of the plums, gages and damsons offered are self fertile.
+Many of the varieties offered here are self-fertile.
 However, all cultivars listed will benefit greatly from having an additional pollinator of the same or adjacent pollination group.
 The month refers to harvesting/eating period.

 Barerooted trees